kylejs/kylejs.github.io/_posts/2009-10-08-installing_unity.md

 * Choose any additional modules that you would like installed.
 * Agree to the terms and conditions.
 * Click **Done**.

+Now that you have your editor installed, you can now begin to create new projects.

+* Click **New** on the top-right side of the window.
+* Select one of the predefined **Templates**
+* Name your project under **Project Name**.
+* Choose where you want your projected locally stored under **Location**.
+* Click **Create**.

+## Using Unity with the Built-In Renderer

+Unity's user interface (UI) has numerous tools to help you build your new project.

+### Creating a Game Asset

+Assets are different pieces of content that are part of a game.
+Some examples of game assets are audio files, models, maps, and text.